lazaroah02/lazaroah02/README.md

 **Full Stack Developer**

-"If you can imagine it, you can program it."
-This phrase changed my life.
-I'm a web full stack developer with a background in computing engineering.
-I love building products, I'm passionate about challenges, and I'm always interested in growth.
+Over 2 years of experience as a Full Stack React/Django Software Developer.
+My specialty is building web applications, but I have built all types of software: scraping, mobile applications, desktop applications, games, because I love building software products.
 We have the responsibility to build the future with our code.

 ## 🌟 Skills
 Here are some of the technologies and tools I work with:

 - **Frontend**: HTML, CSS, JavaScript, TypeScript, React, Vue, Astro
 - **Backend**: Python, Django + Rest Framework, GraphQL
-- **Other Tools**: Git + GitHub, Docker, SQL, Scraping
+- **Other Tools**: Git + GitHub, Docker, SQL, Scraping, Selenium

 ## 🎓 Education